iflumpi/muj7/README.md

 - 0x08: **SUB C**
 - 0x09: **STORE A,[AB]**
 - 0x0A: **STORE A,[BC]**
-- 0x0B: **INC A**
-- 0x0C: **INC B**
-- 0x0D: **INC C**
-- 0x0E: **DEC A**
-- 0x0F: **DEC B**
-- 0x10: **DEC C**
 - 0x0B: **JP address**
 - 0x0C: **JPZ address**
+- 0x0D: **HALT**
+- 0x0E: **INC A**
+- 0x0F: **INC B**
+- 0x10: **INC C**
+- 0x11: **DEC A**
+- 0x12: **DEC B**
+- 0x13: **DEC C**

 ## muj7 tools

 ### CPU Emulator
-The CPU emulator simulates the behavior of the muj7 CPU, allowing you to run muj7 machine code on your local machine without the need for physical hardware.
-It accurately replicates the execution of instructions and the state of the CPU, making it a useful tool for testing and development.
+The CPU emulator simulates the behavior of the muj7 CPU, allowing to run muj7 machine code on a local machine.
+It accurately replicates the execution of instructions and the state of the CPU.

 ### Assembler
 The assembler converts assembly code written for the muj7 architecture into machine code that can be executed by the muj7 CPU.
-It supports all the instructions of the muj7 architecture and can handle labels and variables.
+It supports all the instructions of the muj7 architecture.

 ### Debugger
 The debugger is a VI-like TUI that allows to step through the execution of muj7 machine code, inspect memory and registers, and analyze the state of the CPU during execution.
 It provides a valuable tool for debugging and optimizing code for the muj7 architecture.

 ### Machine Emulator
 The machine emulator provides a simulated environment for running programs in an emulator of a machine with muj7 CPU and video memory for displaying output.
-It allows you to test your code in a realistic environment and see the results of your programs visually.
+It allows to test muj7 code in a realistic environment and see the results of programs visually.

 ## Usage